How Facebook’s AI Is Helping Save Suicidal People’s Lives

 For live video, the system looks for similar types of comments from viewers as the stream progresses.
 In some cases, Facebook’s AI has surfaced videos of people threatening self-harm that were never reported by users.

 When the system identifies new posts or videos with those types of phrases, it automatically sends them to the community operations team, where they get priority for review.
-Crucially, Facebook has found that the AI tools have been able to bring those posts and videos to the attention of the manual reviewers 30% faster than posts that have been reported by users.
 And of course, speed is of the essence when working to help someone who’s actively suicidal.

 Context Is Everything